 Same Affordable Family Fun

-At $12 per person for lawn seating, it’s hard to find more bang for your buck in terms of family fun.
-If you prefer traditional seating, you can spring for reserved seats ($16 each), box seats ($18) or premium box seats ($22).
+At $14 per person for lawn seating, it’s hard to find more bang for your buck in terms of family fun.
+If you prefer traditional seating, you can spring for reserved seats ($16 each), box seats ($20.50) or premium box seats ($24.50).
+New drink rail seats are $31 each.
+Children 2 and younger are free for all seating.

 Weekly Promotions

-A set of new and returning weekly promos offers fans deals every homestand throughout the 2025 season:
+A set of new and returning weekly promos offers fans deals every homestand throughout the 2026 season:

-• Silver Slugger Wednesdays: half off box or reserved tickets for fans age 50 or older at the ballpark box office.
+• Silver Slugger Wednesdays: half off box and premium box seats for fans age 50 or older.

-• Family Sundays: the first 1,000 kids 12 and under eat FREE, and kids can run the bases after the game.
+• Family Sundays: the first 1,000 kids 12 and under eat FREE, and all kids can run the bases after the game.

 Las Calaveras de West Michigan

-The Whitecaps are transforming into Las Calaveras de West Michigan on three dates – June 8, August 2 and August 24 – to celebrate Hispanic/Latino culture and the influence it’s had on America’s pastime.
+The Whitecaps are transforming into Las Calaveras de West Michigan on three dates – June 7, July 11 and Aug 16 – to celebrate Hispanic/Latino culture and the influence it’s had on America’s pastime.
 There will be fun giveaways, food, special team uniforms and more.

 Beer City Bung Hammers